What is ProAir RespiClick?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of albuterol can be fatal.

-Overdose symptoms may include dry mouth, tremors, chest pain, fast heartbeats, nausea, general ill feeling, seizure (convulsions), feeling light-headed or fainting.
+Overdose symptoms may include dry mouth, tremors, chest pain, fast heartbeats, nausea, general ill feeling, seizure, feeling light-headed or fainting.

-Rinse with water if this medicine gets in your eyes.
+Rinse with water if ProAir RespiClick gets in your eyes.

-ProAir RespiClick (albuterol inhalation) side effects
+ProAir RespiClick side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+ProAir RespiClick may cause serious side effects.
 Call your doctor at once if you have:

 wheezing, choking, or other breathing problems after using this medicine;